 Kale Winter Salad

 I’m a kale lover and I’m proud of it.
 Kale is one of the most versatile left greens out there.
 And if you tell me you’re a kale hater, my response will always be, you’re probably not preparing it correctly.
 This is my latest favorite, a kale winter salad and it’s a keeper.
-Simple and straightforward, but absolutely delicious.
+Simple and straightforward, but delicious.

 Tender, baby kale and thinly shaved Brussels sprouts come together perfectly with a light, yet tangy, mustard vinaigrette.
 Toasted sunflower and pumpkin seeds as well as freshly grated parmesan cheese round of this hearty, and healthful, winter dish I could probably eat every day.